 The family law court will set a hearing date and ask you to appear in court.
 During the hearing, the judge might rule based on what is stated in the divorce petition or based on what your spouse has proved to the court.
 Then, the judge will issue the divorce order and judgments.
 By failing to sign divorce papers or appear in court, you give up the right to have any say in the divorce proceeding or final judgment.

-If you have filed for divorce and your spouse is uncooperative, speak with an experienced divorce lawyer to learn about the possibility of pursuing a default divorce case.
+If you have filed for divorce and your spouse is uncooperative, speak with an experienced divorce lawyer in Colorado Springs to learn about the possibility of pursuing a default divorce case.

 What Happens If My Wife Won’t Sign a Separation Agreement?